MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfa-mfasettings.md

 >[!NOTE]
 >[Report suspicious activity](#report-suspicious-activity) replaces the Block/unblock users, Fraud alert, and Notifications legacy features.
 On March 1, 2025, the legacy features will be removed.

-The following table describes Microsoft Entra MFA settings, and subsections cover each in detail.
+The following table describes Microsoft Entra MFA settings, and subsections cover each setting in more detail.

 | Feature | Description |
 | ------- | ----------- |